 Very few cases reach the appellate level.
-Those that do shape the law.
+Those that do, shape the law.
 Appellate advocacy is a specialized practice requiring talents and abilities different from those called for by trial work and other aspects of the practice of law.

 This collaborative approach benefits the firm's clients by providing different insights with a view toward appeal and a fresh perspective on the issues presented by each case.
-Lawyers also consult with outside attorneys, insurers, and corporate law departments on appellate matters and regularly prepare amicus curiae or “friend of the court" briefs for businesses and organizations with an interest in the outcome of an appellate case.
+Lawyers also consult with outside attorneys, insurers, and corporate law departments on appellate matters, and regularly prepare amicus curiae, or “friend of the court,” briefs for businesses and organizations with an interest in the outcome of an appellate case.

 - Writ petitions, certified questions, and interlocutory appeals